PlanQK/planqk-platform-docs/src/cli-reference.md

 # Installation

-To install the PlanQK CLI, you must install Node.js and the npm command line interface using either a [Node version manager](https://github.com/nvm-sh/nvm) or a [Node installer](https://nodejs.org/en/download).
+To install the PlanQK CLI, you must install Node.js 18 or higher and the npm command line interface using either a [Node version manager](https://github.com/nvm-sh/nvm) or a [Node installer](https://nodejs.org/en/download).

 Then install the PlanQK CLI globally using npm: